Scotiabank Program Manager Salary in Greater Toronto Area | CA$85.6K-CA$147K+ | Levels.fyi

 The median Program Manager compensation in Greater Toronto Area package at Scotiabank totals CA$147K per year.
-View the base salary, stock, and bonus breakdowns for Scotiabank's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Scotiabank's total compensation packages.
 Last updated: 10/2/2025

 Company